PDegenPortnoy/pydb/README.md

 1. Fix the parser to support spaces in data values
 1. Constrain data to the field size
 1. Display the size of the field in the SELECT output (Done)
 	1. In order to do this, I would like `Table.create()` to take a `TableDefinition`.
-The `TableDefinition` contains the configuration information for each of the columns, called `Field`s.
+The `TableDefinition` contains the configuration information for each of the columns, each called a `Field`.